sagemath/trac_to_gh/Issue 1657.md

 # Issue 1657: make a build-from-source version of jmol spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1657

 Original creator: was